Is PSAT Practice Is Overrated?

 I do understand why many students worry about the test.
 Unlike other preparatory tests, such as the PLAN, which is optional and only serves to foreshadow your ACT scores, the PSAT determines your eligibility for the National Merit Scholarship Program.
-If you meet the cutoff score for your state, you can become a National Merit Scholar Semifinalist and advance to compete for scholarships.
+If you meet the cutoff score for your state, you can become a National Merit Scholar Semifinalist.
+Then you can advance to compete for scholarships.
 This year for Ohio, you had to score at least a 212.

-But, even if you are one of the lucky students to score at or above the cutoff—and at my high school there were only six this year—becoming a Semifinalist doesn’t guarantee you any scholarship money, merely another passionless factoid to list on your college applications.
-And that is why the current mass anxiety about the PSAT is foolish— the result of the test simply isn’t important enough to merit specific preparation and worry.
-Only a few will ever achieve this Semifinalist level, only a few of them will even receive scholarships, and for the rest of high school juniors, taking the PSAT will have been a waste of time.
+But, even if you are one of the lucky students to score at or above the cutoff—and at my high school there were only six this year—becoming a Semifinalist doesn’t guarantee you any scholarship money.
+It’s merely another passionless factoid to list on your college applications.
+And that is why the current mass anxiety about the PSAT is foolish.
+The result of the test simply isn’t important enough to merit specific preparation and worry.
+Only a few will ever achieve this Semifinalist level.
+Only a few of them will even receive scholarships.
+And for the rest of high school juniors, taking the PSAT will have been a waste of time.

 And, I should know that skipping PSAT practice in order to study for the SAT works.
-Last October, I arrived to school on the day of the PSAT, with little prior experience and a stub of a #2 pencil in my hand and was recently named a National Merit Commended Student, one of five kids at my high school who missed the elusive 212 but somehow achieved enough to create another application factoid.
+Last October, I arrived to school on the day of the PSAT.
+I had little prior experience and a stub of a #2 pencil in my hand.
+I was recently named a National Merit Commended Student, one of five kids at my high school who missed the elusive 212 but somehow achieved enough to create another application factoid.